-Should it become necessary to replace belts on the infeed conveyor, some disassembly will be required.
+Should it become necessary to replace belts on the infeed conveyor, some disassembly may be required.
 Proceed as follows:

 ONLY PERMIT QUALIFIED PERSONNEL TO SERVICE THIS EQUIPMENT.
 EXERCISE CARE WHEN MAKING CHECKS, TESTS AND ADJUSTMENTS THAT MUST BE MADE WITH POWER ON.
-FAILING TO OBSERVE THESE PRECAUTIONS CAN RESULT IN BODILY HARM.
+FAILING TO OBSERVE THESE PRECAUTIONS CAN RESULT IN BODILY HARM AND/OR PROPERTY DAMAGE.